Campervan inverters

-How does a campervan inverter work?
+How does a camper van inverter work?

-Pure sine wave vs modified sine wave inverters
+Pure vs modified sine wave inverters

 There are two main types of inverter available for your van: pure sine wave and quasi (modified) sine wave.
 The quasi sine wave inverters create an approximation of the AC waveform found in household wall sockets, whereas a pure sine wave inverter exactly reproduces the AC waveform.